EdGrass/SshTron-in-CPP/README.md

 ## Game Controls

-Arrow keys: Control the movement direction of the light ball.
+- "WSAD" keys: Control the movement direction of the light ball.

-'q' key: Exit the game.
+- 'Q' key: Exit the game.

 ## Project Structure
 ```bash